 These are the 10 lessons I learned while building, keeping and closing projectforums.org (PF) – an online forum dedicated to project managers and scrum masters (PSM)

 As the strategist Simon Sinek states, let’s start with why…

-When starting a new endeavour, no matter the field, you must have a clear WHY you’re doing what you’re doing.
+When starting a new endeavor, no matter the field, you must have a clear WHY you’re doing what you’re doing.
 Remember money is not a valid why.
 “I’m building a forum to make money” money is a result.
-In my case, it was collaboration: I believe that project managers and scrum masters can do a better job, improve their skills and grow professionally if they have a secure environment to asks questions, suggestions, expose their struggles and get solutions.
-There are PSMs that cannot get answers when facing a challenge, because they’re either afraid of not being professional enough, others are in fact not trained for the job, or many other reasons.
+In my case, it was collaboration: I believe that project managers and scrum masters (PSMs) can do a better job, improve their skills and grow professionally if they have a secure environment to asks questions, suggestions, expose their struggles and get solutions.
+Some PSMs cannot get answers when facing a challenge, because they’re either afraid of not being professional enough, others are not trained for the job, or many other reasons.

 That is my WHY, collaboration.

 4. You need design skills

 No Ph.D. on Photoshop required, but, you need to have a basic notion of colors and their meaning, color combinations, pattern design, and so on.
 When building a forum, in this case, a professional forum, solid colors like navy blue that communicates trust, or in cases orange for a light touch of cheerfulness make a good visual composition.